iamkirankumaryadav/Library/Data Science/Feature Engineering.md

 - Robust Scaling : Dividing by **IQR** ( **Q3** - **Q1** )
 - Mean Normalization : ( x - mean ) / ( max - min )

-### 7. Data and Time Engineering
+### 7. Date and Time Engineering
-- Parse Data and Time so that we can extract Year, Month, Day, Week and Perform any Operation.
+- Parse Date and Time so that we can extract Year, Month, Day, Week and Perform any Operation.

 ### 8. Feature Creation
 - Create New Meaningful Feature from the Existing Features. ( Aggregating | Arithmetic Calculation )